 A native New Yorker, Ms. Thompson was raised in Crown Heights, Brooklyn.
 After completing her sophomore year at Edward R. Murrow High School, Ms. Thompson moved to North Carolina, where she graduated from Rocky Mount Senior High.
-She went on to earn B.A. degrees in journalism and English from the University of North Carolina at Chapel Hill (1987).
+She went on to earn B.A. degrees in Journalism and English from the University of North Carolina at Chapel Hill (1987).
 A career in newspaper journalism took Ms. Thompson from North Carolina to Southern California to Northern Virginia, during which time she received several professional writing awards.
 In 1998, she joined the Editorial Board of the USA Today newspaper, where she helped edit the Opinion Pages.
 Ms. Thompson worked for USA Today until 2005, when she decided to pursue a law degree.
-That pursuit ultimately led Ms. Thompson back to Crown Heights, where she currently happily resides.